 Kellogg Company price-consensus-eps-surprise-chart | Kellogg Company Quote

-Kellogg ended the quarter with cash and cash equivalents of $453 million, long-term debt of $7,683 million and total equity of $3,288 million.
+Kellogg ended the quarter with cash and cash equivalents of $1,329 million, long-term debt of $7,000 million and total equity of $3,586 million.
+In the year-to-date period, the company has generated cash from operating activities of $1,593 million.

-This Zacks Rank #4 (Sell) stock has lost 15% in a year compared with the industry’s decline of 4%.
+This Zacks Rank #3 (Hold) stock has dropped 8.2% year to date compared with the industry’s decline of 5.3%.

-US Foods Holding Corp.
-USFD, with a Zacks Rank #1 (Strong Buy), has a long-term earnings per share growth rate of 9.3%.
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+General Mills GIS, which carries a Zacks Rank #2 (Buy), has a long-term earnings growth rate of 7.5%.
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-McCormick & Company MKC, with a Zacks Rank #2, has a long-term earnings per share growth rate of 8%.
+Lamb Weston LW has a Zacks Rank #2 and a long-term earnings growth rate of 7%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report